A Customized SAT-based Solver for Graph Coloring: SAT-Based Propagator for the Zykov Encoding

 In this section we adopt concepts of the propagator presented by H{\'e}brard and Katsirelos ~\cite{hebrard2020constraint} to the satisfiability setting using the interface discussed in \cref{subsec:ipasir-up-interface}.
 This includes details on the transitivity constraints, using lower bounds for search tree pruning, and additional inferred propagations (\cref{subsec:transitivity-constraints,subsec:lower-bound-pruning,subsec:inferred-propagations}).

-We further extend the SAT implementation with novel ideas and improvements, namely a better clique computation, modifications to the decision strategy, and the design of an incremental bottom-up optimization that can reuse clauses and learned information (\cref{subsec:improved-cliques,subsec:decision-strategy,subsec:incremental-bottom-up-optimization}).
+We further extend the SAT implementation with novel ideas and improvements, namely a better clique computation, modifications to the decision strategy, the design of an incremental bottom-up optimization that can reuse clauses and learned information, and the computation of fractional chromatic numbers during search (\cref{subsec:improved-cliques,subsec:decision-strategy,subsec:incremental-bottom-up-optimization,subsec:fractional-chromatic-number}).

-\subsection{Transitivity constraints}
+\subsection{Transitivity Constraints}

 We follow the approach in~\cite{hebrard2020constraint} to avoid adding the cubic number of transitivity clauses~\eqref{eq:transitivity} of the full encoding.
-Instead, the propagator ensures that $e_{uw}$ is set to true whenever $e_{uv}$ and $e_{vw}$ are set to true.
-This is done efficiently by maintaining a graph $H$ that corresponds to the graph $G^\prime$, where $G^\prime$ is the graph in the Zykov tree obtained by following the merge operations and edge additions given by the currently assigned variables $e_{uv}$ at that point of the search.
+Instead, the propagator ensures that $e_{uw}$ is set to $\true$ whenever $e_{uv}$ and $e_{vw}$ are set to $\true$.
+This is done efficiently by maintaining a graph $H$ that corresponds to the graph $G^\prime$, where $G^\prime$ is the graph in the Zykov tree obtained by following the merge operations and edge additions given by the currently assigned variables $e_{uv}$.

 Each vertex $v$ in $H$ stores a pointer to a bag/set $\bag(v)$ of merged vertices that it belongs to, and the representative vertex $\rep(v)$ that it has been merged into, similar to a union-find data structure.
 Initially, $\bag(v) = \{v\}$ and $\rep(v) = \{v\}$ for all vertices $v$ of $G$.